 Create a Novelty Print

 Established in 1996, Novelty Printers is a print shop based in Winnipeg, MB, Canada.
-Sholom Stitz started the company in the basement of his 9,000 square foot home with no employees.
+Sholom Stitz started the company in the basement of his home with no employees.
 It originally offered golf ball logo printing to its local area.

 Today, Novelty Printers supplies branded golf balls and hockey accessories to all of Canada.
 The company purchases large quantities of blank goods such as dog tags, golf balls, hockey pucks, mini hockey sticks, phone grips, poker chips, power banks, and security covers.
 “We print on these goods for promotional distributors as a branding tool for their clients,” shares John Fraser, president, Novelty Printers.

-The shop used pad printing machines until 2013 when it purchased a direct to object UV digital printer to decorate hockey pucks with logos.
-Because Canada has a limited golf season, this helped the company expand its year round revenue.
-For its entry into digital printing, the company selected an Ampla UV digital printer rebranded by Inkcups.
+The shop uses pad printing machines for printing on items like golf balls and in 2013 it purchased a direct to object UV digital printer to decorate hockey pucks with logos.
+Because Canada has a limited golf season, this helped the company expand its year-round revenue.
+For its entry into digital printing, the company selected an Amica UV digital printer rebranded by Inkcups.

-According to Fraser, the UV digital printer eliminates the need for expensive plates and ink mixing.
+According to Fraser, the UV digital printer eliminates the need for expensive plates and ink mixing on certain items.

 In 2017, Fraser and his brother/business partner, James, purchased Novelty Printers from Stitz.
 At the time, digital printing was a relatively small part of the overall business.
 “However, in the last three years we have added and continue to add new products based on distributor request and ability to print on the surface of various new items specific to branding,” shares Fraser.

-Since taking over the business, Fraser has purchased three additional large format Ampla UV digital printers for a total of four UV digital machines.
+Since taking over the business, Fraser has purchased three additional large format Amica UV digital printers for a total of four UV digital machines.
 This includes the Inkcups X2 flatbed UV printer.